Gosu14/PaymentGateway/README.md

   }
 }
 ```
-* Stolen Card data (will return PAYMENT_DECLINED_CARD_STOLEN status if amout and ccy are correct:
+* Stolen Card data (will return PAYMENT_DECLINED_CARD_STOLEN status if amout and ccy are correct - Only this card tests will return this status:
 ```json
 {
   "amount": 500,